This section of the Macros Masterclass FAQs covers everything you need to know about exercise.

-Experienced bodybuilders tend to cycle their muscle-building and fat loss phases.
+Experienced bodybuilders tend to cycle their muscle-building and fat-loss phases.
 It is not uncommon for them to put on fat during their muscle-building phase.
 In contrast, there is less focus on strength gains and a more significant focus on a caloric deficit during the fat loss phase.

 There is no real secret here.
 It’s simply a matter of slowly dialling up protein and decreasing energy from fat and carbs.
 If you have more body fat to lose, your body will use body fat for energy while building more muscle from the protein you are eating.

-This becomes difficult at a certain point, especially when working out because your body will crave fat and carbs for energy.
+This becomes difficult at a certain point, especially when working out, because your body will crave fat and carbs for energy.
 Eventually, your willpower will succumb to your survival instincts.

 Gaining size and strength is mainly about eating more, doing more volume in the gym and moving less so you can conserve calories.

-Volume is the amount of weight you lift multiplied by the number of repetitions each week.
+Volume is the weight you lift multiplied by the number of repetitions each week.
 For example, German Volume Training (GVT) involves doing ten sets of ten repetitions of compound lifts (e.g. squat, deadlift, bench press and overhead press).

 While the weight on the bar doesn’t seem large, the number of reps and sets makes these high-volume workouts extremely gruelling, not to mention time-consuming.